harelba/q/test/BENCHMARK.md

 The graphs below only compare the means of the results, the standard deviations are written into the google sheet itself, and can be viewed there if needed.

 ## Hardware
-OSX Sierra on a 15" Macbook Pro from Mid 2015, with 16GB of RAM, and an internal Flash Drive of 256GB.
+OSX Catalina on a 15" Macbook Pro from Mid 2015, with 16GB of RAM, and an internal Flash Drive of 256GB.

 ## Running the benchmark
 Please note that the initial run generates large files, so you'd need more than 3GB of free space available.
 All the generated files reside in the `_benchmark_data/` folder.